biomedicalinformaticsgroup/cadmus/index.md

 ## Welcome to Cadmus

-Cadmus is an open-source system, developed in Python to generate biomedical text corpora from published literature.
-The difficulty of obtaining such datasets has been a major impediment to methodological developments in biomedical-NLP and has hindered the extraction of invaluable biomedical knowledge from the published literature.

-The system collects the meta-data, retreives and parses the biomedical publications (open-access and non open-access publications where the user has permission to access the publication, usually through an institution) and finally merges the result into a single Pandas DataFrame in a Pickle format.
+This project aims to build an automated full-text retrieval system for the generation of large biomedical corpora from published literature for research purposes.
+Cadmus has been developed for use in non-commercial research.
+Use out with this remit is not recommended nor is the intended purpose.

 ## Requirements

-In order to run the code, you will need a few things:
+In order to run the code, you need a few things:

 You need to have Java 7+.

-To git clone the project to the directory you want to save your result.
+You need to git clone the project and install it.

-An API key from NCBI (you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).
+An API key from NCBI (this is used to search PubMed for articles using a search string or list of PubMed IDs, you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

-An API key from Crossref (you can find more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the following two licenses:

-1. Wiley Text and Data Mining License v1.1
-2. Elsevier Text and Data Mining Service Agreement)
+*In case you are running cadmus on a shared machine, you need to terminate all the tika instances present on the tmp directory if you are not the owner of the instances so cadmus can restart them for you.*

+**Recommended requirements:**

+An API key from Wiley, this key will allow you to get access to the OA and publications you or your institution have the right to access from Wiley.
+You can find more information [here](https://onlinelibrary.wiley.com/library-info/resources/text-and-datamining)

+An API key from Elsevier, this key will allow you to get access to the OA and publications you or your institution have the right to access from Elsevier.
+You can find more information [here](https://dev.elsevier.com/)

 ## Installation
-Cadmus has a number of dependencies on other Python packages, it is recommended to install in an isolated environment.
+Cadmus has a number of dependencies on other Python packages, it is recommended to install it in an isolated environment.

 `git clone https://github.com/biomedicalinformaticsgroup/cadmus.git`